 In a further effort to combat telemarketing fraud, Congress also passed the Federal Telemarketing Consumer Fraud and Abuse Act of 1994 ("TCFAA") which authorized the Federal Trade Commission (the "FTC") to issue regulations designed to prevent deceptive and abusive telemarketing acts and practices.
 In 1995, the FTC issued its new Telemarketing Sales Rule, which went into effect in January 1996.
 The Telemarketing Sales Rule broadly defines telemarketing as a plan, program or campaign conducted to induce the sale of goods, or services through the use of one or more telephones and which involve more than one interstate telephone call.
 The Telemarketing Sales Rule covers most outbound telemarketing calls and certain inbound telemarketing calls.
 The Telemarketing Sales Rule excludes from its coverage, among other things, (i) certain calls initiated by customers in response to catalog offerings, (ii) calls initiated by customers in response to mass media advertisements, except advertising relating to investment opportunities, credit repair services, offers to recover money lost in previous telemarketing transactions or solicitations that represent a high likelihood of success in obtaining credit if a payment in advance of obtaining credit is required, (iii) certain calls initiated by customers in response to a direct mail solicitation, (iv) pay per call services which are subject to the FTC's 900 Number Rule, and (v) business-tobusiness calls except those involving the sale of nondurable office or cleaning supplies.
 The Telemarketing Sales Rule sets forth certain mandatory disclosures which must be made in connection with telephone sales, and requires that records be kept for a period of two years.
-The Telemarketing Sales Rule proscribes the making of outbound calls to consumers who have previously requested not to be called.
-Telemarketers who inadvertently call such persons can avoid liability only if they have implemented a set of "donot-call" procedures and have trained their personnel to abide by these procedures.
 The Telemarketing Sales Rule prohibits telemarketers from making any false or misleading statements to induce any person to pay for goods or services, from using threats, intimidation and profane or obscene language during calls, from causing any telephone to ring repeatedly or continuously with intent to annoy, abuse or harass any person and from engaging in other certain conduct.
-The Telemarketing Sales Rule also prohibits telemarketers from debiting a consumer's checking, charge or similar account without the consumer's express written authorization.
-Alternatively, a consumer may give an oral authorization if the oral authorization is recorded and certain disclosures are made.
 The Telemarketing Sales Rule also imposes potential liability on companies providing substantial assistance to those engaged in violations of the Telemarketing Sales Rule.